-On the road to a better relationship with alcohol, we lean on the people closest to us; our spouses, our mates and our families.
+On the road to a better relationship with alcohol, we lean on the people closest to us; our spouses, our friends and our families.
 When friends help, they get us through the difficult nights, help us move on from our mistakes, and push us not to give up on ourselves.
 However, if we’re not careful, our support network can also help us make excuses.
 Having a friend or a family member who is a sort of “partner in crime” can turn defaulting on resolutions into a shared experience, one that somehow feels more permissible than if you did it alone.

 The essential takeaway: our support networks have a measurable effect on how we behave.
 Pursuing relationships with people who have similar goals, helps us achieve our milestones, while other relationships will need work to make sure they function as support and not as obstacles.

-Humans are social animals.
+Humans are social beings.
 It’s how we were made.
 We form close connections because having these relationships make our lives better.
 Unconsciously, we mirror behaviours practised by the people in our social circle.
 We base some of our internal definitions of what is okay by looking at how people around us behave.
 What this means for someone who is trying to change their drinking habits is that the people in your social circle are capable of both helping you or slowing your progress.
 Communicating effectively about what you need, and how they can best support you, can make the difference between the two.

 Listen: Sit down with you and have a conversation about what kind of situations can trigger your need to drink.
 If they know about your triggers, they can back you up and help you cope with them when they occur.